Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 The Hutchens "Knock, Knock" (Atlantic Records, 1995)

 Lightweight, but likable.
 Novelty-oriented, no-brainer "young country" that reminds me of old Moe Bandy, or maybe Sawyer Brown.
-They do best on the uptempo tunes, like the goofy title track; their ballads are a bit more iffy.
+Brothers Barry, Bill and Bryan Hutchens do best on the uptempo tunes, like the goofy title track, though their ballads are a bit more iffy.
 Some nice harmonies, too.
+As far as I know, this was their only album, although all three also recorded with the southern gospel group The Dominions for at least one album, before this fling at Top Forty fame.

 Commercial Country Albums - Letter "I"